LaviniaThosatriavi/NexusAI_SignBOT/README.md

 # Introducing SignBOT by NexusAI
 > **Imagine a world without communication barriers between the deaf and the hearing**.

 At NexusAI, we strive to address the communication barriers between the hard-of-hearing individuals and those unfamiliar with sign language.
+We have developed 3 distinct operating features of our application, which is as follows:

+## Sign-to-Text Translation
+Utilizing OpenCV, TensorFlow Object Detection API, LabelImg, Pre-Trained SSD MobileNet v2 (Transfer Learning), our team developed a Computer Vision-based model that detects hand signals in real-time and converts them to its text equivalence.
+The current model is trained on a self-engineered dataset consisting of 20 labelled images and 8 testing images for each of hand signals provided.

+## Text-to-Sign Translation

+## Chatbot